antonfirsov/docs/2015/12-week3/2015-12-22-week-in-dotnet.md

 This week, we're adding a new gaming section to the post.
 .NET is increasingly present in the game development community, thanks in no small part to [Unity](http://unity3d.com/).
-The new section will showcase games built with .NET, demonstrating one of the coolest area of application for our favorite platform.
+The new section will showcase games built with .NET, demonstrating one of the coolest development areas for our favorite platform.

 As always, this weekly post couldn't exist without community contributions,